 Phi Delta Theta is a men’s college fraternity founded in 1848 at Miami University in Oxford, Ohio.
-The Fraternity has nearly 160 chapters in 43 states and five Canadian provinces and maintains its headquarters at Miami University.
-Since 1848, more than 235,000 men have been initiated into Phi Delta Theta and the Fraternity has more than 160,000 living alumni.
+The Fraternity has 185 active chapters in 43 states and five Canadian provinces and maintains its headquarters at Miami University.
+Since 1848, more than 250,000 men have been initiated into Phi Delta Theta and the Fraternity has more than 160,000 living alumni.

 The New York Zeta Chapter of Phi Delta Theta (the chapter) was founded in 1918 at Colgate University in Hamilton, NY.
 The organization was originally created as the Owl Club in 1907 and later became the Sigma Alpha fraternity before receiving its Phi Delta Theta Charter.
-To date, the New York Zeta Chapter has initiated over 1,800 members.
-The chapter is a self-governing organization that offers its members opportunities for leadership development, community service, social networking and group housing.
-About half of the chapter’s active members reside in a chapter house that is owned by Colgate University and is located at 114 Broad Street in Hamilton, New York.
+To date, the New York Zeta Chapter has initiated 1,984 members.
+The chapter is recognized as a campus organization by Colgate University and offers its members opportunities for leadership development, community service, social networking and group housing.
+The chapter’s affiliation with the Phi Delta Theta International Fraternity provides officer training opportunities, risk management support, and a full-time general headquarters staff that is dedicated to promoting chapter excellence.
+Phi Delta Theta members are an active part of the Colgate community, participating in a wide range of roles in student government, athletics, theater, and other campus organizations.
+More than half of the chapter’s active members reside in a chapter house that is owned by Colgate University and is located at 114 Broad Street in Hamilton, New York.

 Upon graduation from Colgate University, chapter members automatically become members of the New York Zeta of Phi Delta Theta Corporation (the alumni corporation).
 The alumni corporation publishes a bi-annual newsletter, The Zeta Record, and organizes occasional social events.
 There are over 1,000 active members of the alumni corporation.
 Members of the alumni corporation have the opportunity to serve as mentors to the chapter, to join the Chapter Advisory Board, and to participate in career networking activities with other members.
 The alumni corporation also operates a dining program at the chapter house for the chapter’s members.
 The alumni corporation is governed by a board of seven directors, including six members of the alumni corporation and the chapter president.